 Be sure to notify your insurance company as soon as you can that you were involved in a truck accident.

-Get in touch with a Buffalo Truck Accident Lawyer
+Get in touch with a Buffalo Truck Accident Attorney

 If you were involved in an accident with a truck in New York, you should consider working with a personal injury lawyer with specific knowledge and experience in handling commercial truck accidents.